Sam: You wake up in a strange bed with a strange man, and your first guess is "party"?

 Q: Morning, darling.

-- In Star Trek: Voyager, the scene is given a bit of a Continuity Nod when Q does it to Janeway (except this time the indecent proposal is more serious).
+- The scene is given a bit of a Continuity Nod when Q does it to Janeway (except this time the indecent proposal is more serious).
 Janeway is not amused.
 Made even funnier because Q is wearing a silly nightcap.

 - A Three's Company episode has Jack waking up from a party to find himself sharing a bed with Mr. Roper.